 The only thing better than “affordable” is “free.”
 For better or worse, the best way to score truly free sideline passes is to take your chances on a sweepstakes entry.

-Visit your team’s fan promotions page for information about active and upcoming sweepstakes.
-Availability and promotion details vary by team and week, but it’s common for sweepstakes to include sideline passes.
+Visit your favorite team’s fan promotions page for information about active and upcoming sweepstakes.
+Availability and promotion details vary by football team and week, but it’s common for sweepstakes to include sideline passes.
 For example, on the Minnesota Vikings’ promotions page, you’ll get the lowdown on the team’s season-long Opening Drive Sweepstakes.
 One lucky winner per game receives:

 - Pre-game sideline passes at one Vikings home game

 - A $25 Kwik Trip (gas station) gift card for every yard earned on the Vikings’ opening drive that game